amitastreait/event-management-ado/README.md

 There are two scenarios when you are using the ADO Pipelines

-- Using the GitHub Repo and ADO Pipeline
+- Using the GitHub Repo and ADO Pipeline - GITHUB_PAT ( Personal Access Token )
-- Using the Azure Repo and Azure Pipeline
+- Using the Azure Repo and Azure Pipeline - Access Token ( $(System.AccessToken) )

 Note:- There are no pipeline, build or system variables which can be used to read the PR Body.
 To read the PR body we need to Use the API